 Sewers are designed to dispose of very specific things.
 Using your toilet for disposal of many modern products, such as wipes, will often result in blockages.
-The drains that connect your home to the main sewer are only big enough to carry water, toilet paper and human waste.
-The pipes are often only four inches wide.
+The drains that connect your home to the main sewer are only about four inches wide - designed only to carry water, toilet paper and human waste.

 What not to flush down your toilet:

 - Baby wipes, disinfectant wipes, and so-called "flushable" wipes